-Ortho Sport & Spine Physicians is pleased to serve the residents of Atlanta and the Southeast with expert Carpal Tunnel Syndrome treatment.
+Ortho Sport & Spine Physicians is pleased to serve patients nationwide with expert carpal tunnel syndrome treatment.
 If you suffer from this common and painful syndrome, we can help.
-We are an orthopedic and sports medicine practice featuring a team of double board certified Interventional Spine physicians, Interventional Sport physicians and orthopedic specialists.
-Our physicians are dedicated to helping patients with Carpal Tunnel Syndrome and other sport conditions find relief from their pain and other symptoms so they can enjoy a greater quality of life.
+We are an orthopedic and sports medicine practice featuring a team of double board-certified interventional spine physicians, interventional sports physicians and orthopedic specialists.
+Our physicians are dedicated to helping patients with carpal tunnel syndrome and other sport conditions find relief from their pain and other symptoms so they can enjoy a greater quality of life.

 Symptoms of Carpal Tunnel Syndrome

-In most cases, the symptoms of Carpal Tunnel Syndrome start gradually and include a frequent burning, tingling or itching numbness in the palm of the hand and the fingers.
+In most cases, the symptoms of carpal tunnel syndrome start gradually and include frequent burning, tingling or itching numbness in the palm of the hand and the fingers.
 Often, the symptoms will first appear at night, since most people sleep with flexed wrists.
 As the symptoms worsen or if it is left untreated, it can cause pain and decreased grip strength, making it difficult to form a fist or to grasp small objects.

 What Causes Carpal Tunnel Syndrome?

-What causes Carpal Tunnel Syndrome?
-In many cases, Carpal Tunnel Syndrome is caused by a combination of factors that increase pressure on the median nerve.
-In some cases, individuals are simply born with a smaller Carpal Tunnel.
-Mechanical problems in the wrist joint, fluid retention during pregnancy, trauma or injury to the wrist, Rheumatoid Arthritis and performing repetitive motions with the hand and wrist can also contribute to Carpal Tunnel Syndrome.
-Regardless of the cause, early diagnosis and treatment is important to avoid permanent damage to the median nerve.
+What causes carpal tunnel syndrome?
+In many cases, carpal tunnel syndrome is caused by a combination of factors that increase pressure on the median nerve.
+In some cases, individuals are simply born with a smaller carpal tunnel.
+Mechanical problems in the wrist joint, fluid retention during pregnancy, trauma or injury to the wrist, rheumatoid arthritis and performing repetitive motions with the hand and wrist can also contribute to carpal tunnel syndrome.
+Regardless of the cause, early diagnosis and treatment are important to avoid permanent damage to the median nerve.

-If you are experiencing symptoms and think it may be due to Carpal Tunnel Syndrome, contact our Atlanta Carpal Tunnel Treatment Specialists at Ortho Sport & Spine Physicians today and schedule a consultation with one of our physicians.
+If you are experiencing symptoms and think it may be due to carpal tunnel syndrome, contact our Carpal Tunnel Treatment Specialists at Ortho Sport & Spine Physicians today and schedule a consultation with one of our physicians.
 After a complete evaluation, we can recommend a treatment plan that is tailored specifically to your needs and goals.
 We look forward to helping you stay active and live your best life!